Frequently asked questions

-No. Applicants interested in the Department’s PhD programs should go to the main department website: linguistics.uoregon.edu The Language Teaching Specialization Program is a terminal Master’s program, and is more applied than theoretical.
+No. Applicants interested in the Department’s PhD programs should go to the main department website: linguistics.uoregon.edu The Language Teaching Studies Program is a terminal Master’s program, and is more applied than theoretical.
 Some of our graduates do go on to successfully apply to PhD programs, but the LTS program itself is not designed to prepare students for PhD level research.
 Most of our students plan to work in the field of language teaching after graduation; few plan to go on to PhD programs and/or do research in linguistics.

 Does the LTS program have a thesis requirement?

 Instead of a research thesis, our students produce a Master’s Project (typically 80-100 pages in length).
 This project requires both library research and primary needs analysis data to support the creation of substantial language teaching or learning materials for a specific purpose or context.